New Debate on Some Blood Pressure Drugs

 The analysis shows thiazide diuretics worked as effectively at treating high blood pressure -- and in some cases better -- than calcium channel blockers, ACE inhibitors, or alpha-blockers in people at high risk for complications from high blood pressure and metabolic syndrome.

 The study was published in the Jan.
-28 edition of Archives of Internal
+28 edition of Archives of Internal Medicine.

-as a treatment?
+(If you have metabolic syndrome, would you try diuretics as a treatment?
 Why or why not?
 Talk about it on WebMD's Hypertension Support Group message board.)